-In June, international and domestic prices fell due to oversupply significant products during Russia-Ukraine invasion which now remains unused in warehouses.
-In July, international prices fell due to a fall in demand caused by reduction in steel consumption, and the ongoing energy crisis.
+In July, international prices fell due to a fall in demand caused by a reduction in steel consumption, and the ongoing energy crisis.
 Domestic prices rose on account of higher input costs.
 In August, international prices fell due to a lack of consumer demand, driven strongly by falling futures prices and a lower number of bids/inquiries.
 Domestic prices remained relatively stable.
 In September, domestic prices declined due to tight liquidity which forced smelters to lower their prices, as well as low inquiries from importing countries.
-International prices increased because of an increase in the price Silicon, a key raw material.
+International prices increased because of an increase in the price of Silicon, a key raw material.
 In October, domestic prices fell as a result of a sharp decline in domestic demand.
 International prices increased on account of production cuts in China due to Covid-19 restrictions.
-In November, both international and domestic prices decreased due to limited end-user demand and lower trading volumes, as well as high inventory levels caused by various ferro manganese producers shifting to ferro silicon.
+In November, both international and domestic prices decreased due to limited end-user demand and lower trading volumes, as well as high inventory levels caused by various ferromanganese producers shifting to ferrosilicon.
 In December, international prices increased due to higher input costs.
 Domestic prices decreased in tandem with coking coal prices.
+In January, prices remained relatively stable in the face of moderate demand.
+In February, domestic prices inched up in anticipation of material shortage due to restrictions on imported material from sellers who did not have a BIS certificate.
+International prices decreased amidst fears of recession.